thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 in the *Recommended action* and details that are provided in the following table:

+- Product or category: Red Hat Advanced Cluster Management for Kubernetes console - Affected item: Infrastructure \> Virtual machines page - Version: 2.15 - Recommended action: On Red Hat OpenShift Container Platform version 4.20, install Red Hat OpenShift Virtualization 4.20 to work with virtual machines across your fleet from the Fleet Virtualization perspective.
+Alternatively, use Search to find and take actions on virtual machines. - More details and
+  links: None

 - Product or category: multicluster global hub - Affected item: You are not required to migrate the resources, ConfigMaps and Secrets when you migrate managed clusters. - Version: 2.15 - Recommended action: